Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 5. Where it says Source click the drop-down menu labelled None and select Master Branch
 6. Ensure the /root is the folder and click Save
 7. The page is now deployed

+### Forking the GitHub Repository

+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+1. Log in to GitHub and locate the GitHub Repository
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+3. You should now have a copy of the original repository in your GitHub account.

+### Making a Local Clone

+1. Log in to GitHub and locate the GitHub Repository
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type git clone, and then paste the URL you copied in Step 3.

+    $ git clone https://github.com/ zonkolooney /electromotors_ms1

+7. Press Enter.
+Your local clone will be created.

+The above section assisted regarding Forking and Cloning and reassigned to this website by information acquired from https://github.com/Code-Institute-Solutions/SampleREADME

 # Declaration
 This website is intended for educational use only